 Fortunately, no matter where you decide to live near PPMC, HUP, CHOP, or Penn Medicine, the area is a walker’s and biker’s paradise, with multiple mass transit options available from bus, trolley, subway, and train, that make anyone’s commute seamless.

-Among UPenn’s graduate students, fellows, medical residents, PhD candidates, and working professionals, the University City Lofts are lauded as the ideal community for students seeking the greatest privacy, security, and tranquility.
+Among UPenn’s graduate students, fellows, medical residents, PhD candidates, and working professionals, the University City Apartments are lauded as the ideal community for students seeking the greatest privacy, security, and tranquility.

-If you’re like Ignacio and looking for the best place to live near Penn Medicine, PPMC, HUP, or CHOP, book a self-guided tour at the University City Lofts today: www.universitycityapartments.com
+If you’re like Ignacio and looking for the best place to live near Penn Medicine, PPMC, HUP, or CHOP, book a self-guided tour at the University City Apartments today: www.universitycityapartments.com